MicrosoftDocs/windows-itpro-docs/windows/security/application-security/application-control/app-control-for-business/deployment/audit-appcontrol-policies.md

 1. Install and run an application not allowed by the App Control policy but that you want to allow.

 2. Review the **CodeIntegrity - Operational** and **AppLocker - MSI and Script** event logs to confirm events, like those shown in Figure 1, are generated related to the application.
-For information about the types of events you should see, refer to [Understanding Application Control events](../operations/event-id-explanations.md).
+For information about the types of events you should see, refer to [Understanding App Control events](../operations/event-id-explanations.md).

    **Figure 1.
 Exceptions to the deployed App Control policy**
    ![Event showing exception to App Control policy.](../images/dg-fig23-exceptionstocode.png)